-According to California Vehicle Code 23152(a) VC, you are "under the influence" when, as a result of drinking alcohol and/or taking drugs,
+According to California Vehicle Code 23152(a) VC, you are "under the influence" when, as a result of drinking alcohol,

 "your physical or mental abilities are impaired to such a degree that you no longer have the ability to drive with the caution characteristic of a sober person of ordinary prudence under the same or similar circumstances".5

-Simply put, this means that you are DUI if the alcohol and/or drugs in your system have impaired your judgment to the point where you can't drive your car in the same way as someone who is not intoxicated.
+Simply put, this means that you are DUI under VC 23152(a) if the alcohol in your system has impaired your judgment to the point where you can't drive your car in the same way as someone who is not intoxicated.

-That said, the manner in which you drove isn't conclusive of whether you were DUI but it is merely a factor that the jury can consider when looking at everything as a whole.6
+That said, the manner in which you drove isn't conclusive of whether you were DUI.
+It is merely a factor that the jury can consider when looking at everything as a whole.6

-The reason that we say that California Vehicle Code 23152(a) is a "subjective" offense is because the entire prosecution team, which includes the
+California Vehicle Code 23152(a) is a "subjective" offense.
+This means that the entire prosecution team, which includes the

 - arresting officer, and